Tête de Moine AOP

-Tête de Moine AOP gets its unforgettable taste from the mountain milk in its natural state.
-It is produced in less than ten village dairies in its region of origin according to the strict requirements set out in the AOP specifications.
-It is kept on spruce wood boards for at least two and a half months.
+The natural mountain milk lends the Tête de Moine AOP its distinctive flavour.
+It is produced in line with the strict specifications of the AOP product specification in less than 10 village creameries in its region of origin; and then matured on spruce wood boards for at least two and a half months.

-Cheese connoisseurs appreciate Tête de Moine AOP as the icing on the cake of every cheese board, as an aperitif, a dessert or a snack.
-Tête de Moine rosette slices are best cut straight from the fridge.
+Cheese connoisseurs recognise the Tête de Moine AOP as the crowning glory on a cheeseboard; perfect with an aperitif, as a dessert or as a snack.
+To make the best rosettes, scrape Tête de Moine as soon as it has been removed from the fridge.

 Tête de Moine AOP, Fromage de Bellelay is a cylindrical, smeared semi-hard cheese made from silage-free milk.
 The product, which is matured for at least 2.5 months, owes its strong, unique flavour to the rich grass upon which the cattle feed and is a typical product of its “terroir”.
 It has an exceptionally fine consistency thanks to its 800-year-old recipe.